frictionlessdata/livemark/pages/getting-started/using-markdown.md

 - [Markdown Guide](https://guides.github.com/features/mastering-markdown/)
 - [Markdown Cheat Sheet](https://towardsdatascience.com/the-ultimate-markdown-cheat-sheet-3d3976b31a0)

-Learn Markdown if you didn't yet to use it in Livemark.
+We encourage you to learn Markdown first to use it in Livemark.

 ## Github Extensions

-Livemark supports Markdown extensions brought by Github.
+Livemark supports Markdown extensions used by Github.
 It includes:

 - URL autolinking
 - Strikethrough text